-404.1 Scope.
-Switches, All snap switches shall have a minimum rating of 20 amperes, except one-family, two-family, and multifamily dwellings.
+- (A)(1) Permitted Building and Structure Types.
+See Section 334.10 of this code. - 404.1(A) Switch Rating.
+Switches, All snap switches shall have a minimum rating of 20 amperes.

+Exception: one-family, two-family, and multifamily dwellings.

-406.1 Scope.
-Receptacles, all receptacles shall have a minimum rating of 20 ampere, except one-family, two-family, and multifamily dwellings.
+406.1(A) Receptacle Rating.
+Receptacles, all receptacles shall have a minimum rating of 20 ampere.

+Exception: one-family, two-family, and multifamily dwellings.